-- Approves an increase of \$750,000 General Fund on a one-time basis to complete the design of a storm water system upgrade project in the City of Jackson in Amador County. - Approves \$452,000 split evenly between the Hazardous Waste Control Account (HWCA) and Toxic Substances Control Account (TSCA) (\$226,000 each) in 2019-20 and \$555,000 HWCA and TSCA (\$277,500 each) ongoing thereafter to purchase and install security software to remain compliant with the Department of Technology and state regulations and remediate information security risks. - Approves \$27.5M to backfill the HWCA in 2019-20 and adopt placeholder trailer bill language to create fee task force and other changes to improve transparency and accountability to the Department.
-Reject \$18.5M General Fund in 2020-21 and 2021-22. - Approves \$2,578,000 and two positions for the planning and project implementation phases of the Cost Recovery Management System information technology platform upgrade project.
-And adopts provisional language to make release of \$2,284,000 of the requested funds contingent upon: (1) approval of Stage 4 PAL documents by California Department of Technology and the Department of Finance; and, (2) written notification to the Joint Legislative Budget Committee that the project has received these approvals. - Approves a loan of \$24.5 million from the General Fund to the Toxic Substances Control Account to complete cleanup activities at residences, schools, parks, day care centers, and child care facilities near the Exide Technologies, Inc. lead-acid battery recycling facility in the City of Vernon. - Approves a loan of \$50 million one-time General Fund to the Toxic Substances Control Account to accelerate the cleanup of additional properties within 1.7 miles of the Exide Technologies facility in Vernon. - Approves trailer bill language to exempt federal agencies from the advanced payment requirement in Health and Safety Code Section 25205.7(a)(2). - Reappropriates the \$2M General Fund allocated in the Budget Act of 2017 for DTSC to provide a local assistance grant to convert the Laguna Nueva School site into a park.
+- Approves an increase of \$750,000 General Fund on a one-time basis to complete the design of a storm water system upgrade project in the City of Jackson in Amador County. - Approves \$452,000 split evenly between the Hazardous Waste Control Account (HWCA) and Toxic Substances Control Account (TSCA) (\$226,000 each) in 2019-20 and \$555,000 HWCA and TSCA (\$277,500 each) ongoing thereafter to purchase and install security software to remain compliant with the Department of Technology and state regulations and remediate information security risks. - Approves \$27.5M to backfill the HWCA in 2019-20 and rejects \$18.5M General Fund in 2020-21 and 2021-22. - Approves \$2,578,000 and two positions for the planning and project implementation phases of the Cost Recovery Management System information technology platform upgrade project.
+And adopts provisional language to make release of \$2,284,000 of the requested funds contingent upon: (1) approval of Stage 4 PAL documents by California Department of Technology and the Department of Finance; and, (2) written notification to the Joint Legislative Budget Committee that the project has received these approvals. - Approves a loan of \$24.5 million from the General Fund to the Toxic Substances Control Account to complete cleanup activities at residences, schools, parks, day care centers, and child care facilities near the Exide Technologies, Inc. lead-acid battery recycling facility in the City of Vernon.

+- Approves a loan of \$50 million one-time General Fund to the Toxic Substances Control Account to accelerate the cleanup of additional properties within 1.7 miles of the Exide Technologies facility in Vernon. - Reappropriates the \$2M General Fund allocated in the Budget Act of 2017 for DTSC to provide a local assistance grant to convert the Laguna Nueva School site into a park.